leroy-merlin-br/metamorphosis/docs/advanced.md

 ##### Options

-Although you can run this simple command, it has some option you can pass to make it more flexible to your needs.
+Although you can run this simple command, it provides some options you can pass to make it more flexible to your needs.

 - `--broker=`